Floboysky/dvpILC/README.md

 Folder containing scripts to assist in the analysis of 3D protein models.
 For direct use in [PyMOL](https://www.pymol.org/).

-- `helix_axis.py` is a program that plots a line that passes as close as possible to the center of mass of each helix turn (protein or DNA).
+- `helix_axis.py` is a program that draws a line passing as close as possible to the center of mass of each helix turn (protein or DNA).

 - `PyMOL_color.py` is used to color the alpha carbons of proteins using the values contained in the output files of the `conservation.ipynb` (jalview_output.json) and `alphafold3_lis_contact.ipynb` (data_all.csv) scripts.